schmutzler/BetterBenchwarmer/README.md

 # BetterBenchwarmer

 BetterBenchwarmer extends the original Benchwarmer plugin for OpenRCT2.
 It automatically adds benches, litter bins and lamps to footpaths and can optionally place queue TVs.
+Additions follow a repeating lamp–bench–lamp–bin pattern (sloped paths use bins instead of benches).
 The plugin can run once on demand or keep building as you modify paths.

 ## Installation